Jake Wojtowicz

 I argue that sports clubs should be punished for bad behaviour by their fans in a way that affects the club’s sporting success: for example, we are justified in imposing points deductions and competition disqualifications on the basis of racist chanting.
 This is despite a worry that punishing clubs in such a way is unfair because it targets the sports team rather than the fans who misbehaved.
 I argue that this belies a misunderstanding of the nature of sports clubs and of the nature of sporting success.
 Further, I argue that fans should want to be held responsible in such a way because it vindicates the significant role that they play in the life of their club.

-Bernard Williams on Regarding One's Own Action Purely Externally - The Journal of the American Philosophical Association (2018) vol.4, no.1, pp49-66 [pre-print]
+Bernard Williams on Regarding One's Own Action Purely Externally - The Journal of the American Philosophical Association [pre-print]

 I explore what Bernard Williams means by regarding one’s action ‘purely externally, as one might regard anyone else’s action’, and how it links to regret and agent-regret.
 I suggest some ways that we might understand the external view: as a failure to recognize what one has done, in terms of Williams’s distinction between intrinsic and extrinsic luck, and as akin to Thomas Nagel’s distinction between an internal and external view.
 I argue that none of these captures what Williams was getting at because they do not allow one to take a view on one’s action.
 I offer two alternative accounts.
 One turns around what we identify with, the other concerns what we care about.
 Both accounts capture how I might regret, rather than agent-regret, my own action.
 I demonstrate that these accounts can explain the relationship between an insurance payout and the external view, and they can explain the agent-relativity of agent-regret.